pdyba/lambdalizator/README.md

 `COGNITO_ALLOWED_CLIENTS` Allowed Cognito clients id's.
 String in format "id1,id2,id3".
 Used for verifying IdToken signature.\
 `PRINT_TRACEBACK` More verbose errors.
 Defaults False (set as "0" or "1").\
 `LOGGING_LEVEL` For logging level.
 Defaults INFO.\
-`EXPIRATION_KEY` for defining the expiration key used in authorization default "expires_at"
+`EXPIRATION_KEY` for defining the expiration key used in authorization default "exp" according to JWT standard.
+`ALLOWED_ISS` for defining the allowed issuer of JWT - Security feature.

 ---
 **NOTE**